kwtj43/trustauthority-td-integrity/Readme.md

 > [!IMPORTANT]
 > This feature is in pre-release status.
 Details of implementation and usage may change before general availability.

-This repository uses golden measurements (reference values) to create an up to date TD Integrity appraisal policy that can be deployed to [Intel® Tiber® Trust Authority](http://www.intel.com/trustauthority).
+This repository uses golden measurements (reference values) to create an up to date TD Integrity appraisal policy that can be deployed to [Intel® Tiber™ Trust Authority](http://www.intel.com/trustauthority).

 For more information about TD Integrity (including deployment instructions), please visit https://docs.trustauthority.intel.com/main/articles/concept-td-integrity.html.